-In this section we present a brief introduction to some of the key concepts from control and dynamical systems that are relevant for the study of biological systems.
+To study the complex dynamics and feedback present in biological systems, we will make use of mathematical models combined with analytical and computational tools.
+In this section we present a brief introduction to some of the key concepts from control and dynamical systems that are relevant for the study of biomolecular systems considered in later chapters.
 More details on the application of specific concepts listed here to biomolecular systems is provided in the main body of the text.
-Readers who are familiar with introductory concepts in dynamical systems and control, at the level described in Åströ and Murray [1] for example, can skip this section.
+Readers who are familiar with introductory concepts in dynamical systems and control, at the level described in Åström and Murray [1] for example, can skip this section.